 Preparation instructions may vary by patient and type of procedure, so it is important to only use the instructions indicated by your doctor.
 Please call your doctor's office with any questions about proper preparation instructions.

-Dr. Rodney Kratz, a colorectal surgeon at Swedish documented his personal experience of the prep process on video to share with others.
+Dr. Rodney Kratz, a colorectal surgeon at Swedish, shares his personal experience of the prep process.